-We maintain directors' and officers' liability insurance to insure our individual directors and officers against certain claims, including the payment of claims such as those alleged in the above lawsuits and attorney's fees and related expenses incurred in connection with the defense of such claims.
+We maintain directors' and officers' liability insurance to insure our individual directors and officers against certain claims and attorney's fees and related expenses incurred in connection with the defense of such claims.

 ITEM 1A.
 RISK FACTORS

 For risk factors, see "Risk Factors" in Part 1, Item 1A, of our Annual Report on Form 10-K for the fiscal year ended December 31, 2007, which is incorporated herein by reference.